ladybug-tools/hb-radiance-primer/text/components/Sensor_Grid_from_Rooms.md

 * ##### points
 The points that are at the center of each grid cell.
 * ##### mesh
-Analysis mesh that can be passed to the 'Color Mesh' component.
+Analysis mesh that can be passed to the 'Spatial Heatmap' component.